emakred/stuff/Ruby_access_to_ARMS.md

   ...
 ```

-You can use this class to build an API object to interact with the USDA API.
+You can use this class to build an API object to interact with the ARMS API.
 For example, you could get a list of reports for a given survey like this:

 ```ruby
 api = USDA::API.new